devprohan/Backend/Notes.md

 - Subtodos ko todos ke andar refer hamesha array me krna best use practice
 - Images Hamesha URL me store hote hai url as a string so we use cloudnary site use to convert image into url
 - Enum is used to restrict a field to a set of predefined values. which is in array

 # Boiler Plate code :-

                         import mongoose from 'mongoose';
                         const subTodoSchema = new mongoose.Schema({}, { timestamps: true });
                         export const SubTodo = mongoose.model('SubTodo', subTodoSchema);

 ## Tools:

 - stackblitz, codesandbox, github codespaces:- it creates an environment which we want : installation ki grj nh

+# Setup of Professional Backend Project:-

+## Create Public folder:

+- under that create an temp folder
+- under that create gitkeep file

+## Git Ignore file generator:

+- It is tool used for create usefull .gitignore files for your project

+## Create an .env file
+- To keep secrets

+## Create an Source Folder
+- Under that create app.js, constants.js, index.js filess
+- Source Folder Use to organize files

+## Install Nodemon : -D
+- It is in devDependancy which not be used in development of your project, not in production.

+## Install Prettier : -D
+- It also devdependancy
+- It used to Auto-format your code

+## prettierignore :-
+- file ignore env, vs code settings as well node_modules